vinid/quica/README.rst

 Get Quick Agreement
 -------------------

 If you already have a python dataframe you can run Quica with few liens of code!
+Let's assume you have two coders; we will create a pandas dataframe just to show how to use the library.

 .. code-block:: python